NREL/OpenStudio-user-documentation/docs/tutorials/running_your_simulation.md

 These guides provide a handy reference to the features of the applications that are installed with the OpenStudio Application.

 ## Weather File and Design Days
-Add weather files in the OpenStudio application under the Site tab (first vertical tab) on the left and the "Weather File & Design Days" sub-tab across the top.
+Add weather files in the OpenStudio application under the Site tab (first vertical tab) on the left and the Weather File & Design Days sub-tab across the top.
 You can [download weather files](https://www.energyplus.net/weather) on the EnergyPlus site.

 [![Open DDY File Dialog](img/run/weather_ddy.png "Click to view")](img/run/weather_ddy.png)